-Healing with Paws: How Pets Can Help Trauma Survivors Build Mental Wellness and Connection
+Healing with Paws: How Pets Can Support Trauma Therapy Survivors Heal

 Do you ever notice that even when all else goes wrong and you simply want to shut the world out that your pet is the only exception to the rule?
 This is particularly true if you have suffered from trauma, or another mental illness that impacts your ability to function.

 Trauma can leave lasting scars, affecting every facet of a person’s life.
 From the way they view the world to how they relate to others, the impact of trauma can be profound and enduring.
-Traditional therapies offer essential support, but an often-overlooked resource in the healing journey is the companionship of a pet.
+Traditional trauma therapy offers essential support, but an often-overlooked resource in the healing journey is the companionship of a pet.
 Caring for a pet can be a transformative experience, fostering mental wellness and strengthening the connection to life and others.

 The Power of Connection in Healing